All Episodes

 Very few people watch MSNBC.

-I mean, I guess if you love Bernie Sanders and socialism and you loved Obama, then I you'll love MSNBC because that's your channel.
+I mean, I guess if you love Bernie Sanders and socialism and you loved Obama, then you'll love MSNBC because that's your channel.

 There were many.

-If you're that labor union guy in Wisconsin or Pennsylvania, and you voted for the guys I grew up with, you voted for Donald Trump.
+If you're that labor union guy in Wisconsin or Pennsylvania and you voted for the guys I club, like you voted for Donald Trump, where exactly are you going to go?

-But Fox or butt your radiation.
+Butt Fox or butt your radio.

 Because you just gave this guy your voice, your vote.